Delicious and Healthy Chocolate Zucchini Muffins

 - Squeeze extra water out of shredded zucchini.
-You can do this using a paper towel or just with your bare hands depending on what's convenient.
-Obviously bare hands is a little messier.
-Don't skip this step as having extra water in the zucchini will affect the texture of your muffins.
+You can do this using a paper towel or just with your bare hands, depending on what's convenient.
+(Obviously bare hands is a little messier.)
+Don't skip this step!
+Having extra water in the zucchini will affect the texture of your muffins.

-- Mix together all dry ingredients except for chocolate chips.
+- Mix together all the dry ingredients, except for chocolate chips.

 - Mix all of your wet ingredients.